Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/architecture.md

 -   **If no `listing_id` or `development_id` is present (e.g., on the homepage):**
     1. A **broad search** is performed to retrieve relevant documents based on the query and any extracted filters.

+-   **Security Enhancement:** All searches are **strictly contained within the client's Pinecone namespace**, preventing any cross-client data leakage.
+Dangerous cross-namespace fallback mechanisms have been removed.

 ```mermaid
 graph TD